 These laws establish minimum employment standards, but do not preclude an employer from setting conditions that are above the minimum.

 The Companies Act also provides that, subject to any specific arrangements entered into by the parties to a statutory merger, following the merger a surviving Cayman Islands company will be liable for all contracts, obligations, claims, debts and liabilities of each constituent company, which would invariably include all employment/labour-related contracts, obligations, claims, debts and liabilities.

-2.6 National Security Review There is no national security review of acquisitions in the Cayman Islands.
-3. Recent Legal Developments 3.1 Significant Court Decisions or Legal Developments The most significant court decision or legal development in the Cayman Islands in the past three years related to M&A transactions has been the substantial and sustained growth in merger appraisal litigation.
-Under Section 238 of the Companies Act (which is broadly similar although not identical to its State of Delaware counterpart), a shareholder that is dissatisfied with a merger may seek to have the fair value of their shares determined by the Cayman Islands Grand Court; they are then entitled to a cash payment in that amount (together with interest and, in some cases, the costs of the proceedings).
-Such merger appraisal litigation has been most common (although not exclusive) where listed companies have been the subject of a management buyout.
+2.6 National Security Review

+There is no national security review of acquisitions in the Cayman Islands.

+3. Recent Legal Developments

+3.1 Significant Court Decisions or Legal Developments

+The most significant legal development in the Cayman Islands in the past three years related to M&A transactions has been the substantial and sustained growth in merger appraisal litigation.

+Under Section 238 of the Companies Act (which is broadly similar although not identical to its State of Delaware counterpart), a shareholder that is dissatisfied with a merger may seek to have the fair value of their shares determined by the Cayman Islands Grand Court; they are then entitled to a cash payment in that amount (potentially with interest at a rate to be determined and, in some cases, the costs of the proceedings).

+Such merger appraisal litigation has been most common (although not exclusively) where listed companies have been the subject of a management buyout.
 These proceedings have largely been driven by merger arbitrage funds and other similar market participants, which have, in many cases, acquired shares specifically for the purpose of mounting this kind of dissent action.

 In recent years, activity in this field has resulted in a number of cases that have run to trial before the Cayman Islands Grand Court (and, in some cases, to appeals); in turn, this has seen a substantial body of authority and knowledge on the subject evolve within a short timeframe.
-The outcome of these cases has varied significantly, largely depending on the facts of each case.
-Contributed by: Shari Seymour, Kerry Ann Phillips and Michael Lockwood, Maples Group The following 2022 cases are particularly noteworthy.
+The outcomes of these cases have varied significantly, largely depending on the facts of each case.

+The following recent cases are particularly noteworthy.

+Contributed by: Shari Seymour, Kerry Ann Phillips and Michael Lockwood, Maples Group